The world's most beautiful island hotels

-Lacaula Island (Fiji): Beautiful is an understatement for this 3,500-acre private island resort.
+Laucala Island (Fiji): Beautiful is an understatement for this 3,500-acre private island resort.
 Each of the 25 Fijian bure-inspired villas is equipped with tropical gardens and infinity pools.

 Anantara Medjumbe Island Resort (Mozambique): The wooden, thatched-roof villas may look humble on the outside but they're decked out with luxurious interiors, complete with spectacular ocean views.